-77 Alcohols, including ethanol and isopropanol, are capable of providing rapid broad-spectrum antimicrobial 78 activity against vegetative bacteria, viruses, and fungi but lack activity against bacterial spores (McDonnell,

-79 1999).
-Indeed, the CDC recommends against the use of ethanol or isopropanol as the principal sterilizing

-- 80 agent because these alcohols are insufficiently sporicidal (i.e., spore killing) and cannot penetrate protein- - 81 rich materials (CDC, 2008).
-Notwithstanding these limitations, ethanol has been used to disinfect - 82 thermometers, hospital pagers, scissors, and stethoscopes.
-Commercial towelettes and other wipes - 83 saturated with ethanol have also been used to disinfect small surfaces in medical settings.
-As a general - 84 disinfectant, ethanol is generally applied through surface wipes, sprays, mop-on, sponge-on, wipe-on or 85 pour-on treatments, and by immersion.
-Ethanol is also used to disinfect closed commercial/industrial - 86 water-cooling systems (EPA, 1995).

-87 Ethanol is also used in large quantities as a fuel or fuel additive, an industrial solvent, a raw material in

-88 chemical synthesis, and in alcoholic beverages.
-Arguably, the most significant application of ethanol is as

-- 89 fuel, both as an oxygenate additive to gasoline and a gasoline extender (Kosaric, 2011).
-As a solvent, the - 90 major commercial applications of ethanol involve the manufacture of toiletries and cosmetics, detergents - 91 and disinfectants (discussed above), pharmaceuticals surface coatings, anti-freeze formulations, and in - 92 food and drug processing.
-The synthetic processes of numerous commercial chemicals, such as - 93 acetaldehyde and ethyl acetate, utilize ethanol as the chemical feedstock (Kosaric, 2011).
-Lastly, ethanol is - 94 the primary active constituent in alcoholic beverages produced through fermentation (e.g., beer and wine) - 95 and fermentation followed by distillation (e.g., hard liquor).
-In the past, ethanol produced through - fermentation has generally been reserved for beverages and specialty chemicals, whereas ethanol produced 96 97 - by chemical synthesis has been used for industrial purposes.
-However, recent developments in ethanol 98 production and the growing demand for ethanol-based fuels has led to increasing amounts of industrial - 99 grade ethanol being generated via fermentation (Kosaric, 2011).
+- bacteria, viruses and fungi from cutting tools (Benner, 2012).
+Crop producers may also convert ethanol to ethylene by dehydration in an ethylene generator for produce ripening (US EPA, 1995). - 78 In addition to antimicrobial uses in agriculture, ethanol is also widely used in commercial and household - 79 products including hand sanitizers, medical disinfectants, and swimming pool water cleaning systems. - 80 Alcohols, including ethanol and isopropanol, are capable of providing rapid broad-spectrum antimicrobial - 81 activity against vegetative bacteria, viruses and fungi, but lack activity against bacterial spores (McDonnell, - 82 1999).
+Indeed, the CDC recommends against the use of ethanol or isopropanol as the principal sterilizing - agent because these alcohols are insufficiently sporicidal (i.e., spore killing) and cannot penetrate protein rich materials (CDC, 2008).
+Notwithstanding these limitations, ethanol has been used to disinfect - thermometers, hospital pagers, scissors, and stethoscopes.
+Commercial towelettes and other wipes - saturated with ethanol have also been used to disinfect small surfaces in medical settings.
+As a general - disinfectant, ethanol is generally applied through surface wipes, sprays, mop-on, sponge-on, wipe-on or - pour-on treatments, and by immersion.
+Ethanol is also used to disinfect closed commercial/industrial - 89 water-cooling systems (EPA, 1995). - 90 Ethanol is also used in large quantities as a fuel or fuel additive, an industrial solvent, a raw material in - 91 chemical synthesis, and in alcoholic beverages.
+Arguably, the most significant application of ethanol is as - 92 fuel, both as an oxygenate additive to gasoline and a gasoline extender (Kosaric, 2011).
+As a solvent, the - 93 major commercial applications of ethanol involve the manufacture of toiletries and cosmetics, detergents - and disinfectants (discussed above), pharmaceuticals surface coatings, anti-freeze formulations, and in - 95 food and drug processing.
+The synthetic processes of numerous commercial chemicals, such as - acetaldehyde and ethyl acetate, utilize ethanol as the chemical feedstock (Kosaric, 2011).
+Lastly, ethanol is - 97 the primary active constituent in alcoholic beverages produced through fermentation (e.g., beer and wine) - and fermentation followed by distillation (e.g., hard liquor).
+In the past, ethanol produced through - 99 fermentation has generally been reserved for beverages and specialty chemicals, whereas ethanol produced - 100 by chemical synthesis has been used for industrial purposes.
+However, recent developments in ethanol - 101 production and the growing demand for ethanol-based fuels has led to increasing amounts of industrial - 102 grade ethanol being generated via fermentation (Kosaric, 2011).

-100 Approved Legal Uses of the Substance:
+103 Approved Legal Uses of the Substance: